tannerbohn/tannerbohn.github.io/ideas.markdown

     - extension of Levy flights? (non-straight paths?)
   - design optimal character sets
     - in terms of writing speed
+      - ~~limited to aesthetic characters with phonetic grouping~~
+      - evolve curves that are distinct and fast to write
     - ~~use word2vec skipgram algo to find encodings for characters and base char set off of it~~
     - nestable characters
   - generate langauge with as much structure as possible?